 Think about your pension

 If you want to get your finances in a better place, it could be worth thinking about your retirement and reviewing the options you’ve got for it.
 If you’re working, you should be able to claim a state pension and you should be enrolled into a workplace pension – make sure you keep an eye on them as they’ll contribute to your retirement income.
-Now, these aren’t the only types of pension you can have.
+Now, these aren’t the only types of pension you can have - and you can learn the main differences between each pension in our handy guide.
 If your financial situation allows it, you may find it useful to open a personal pension, or SIPP (Self-Invested Personal Pension).

 With a personal pension, not only can you choose how much you put in, you’ll also receive a 20% tax relief on each contribution you make.
 Say you’re a basic rate taxpayer and you decide to open a personal pension where you put £800.
 The government should top up your pot with an extra £200, bringing your pot to £1,000.
 Now if you do the maths, you’ll quickly realise that £200 is 25% of £800, which means you effectively receive a 25% uplift on each contribution you make.
 One thing to note is that the amount you get tax relief on is limited to £40,000 a year, or 100% of your earnings if they’re lower – this is your pension allowance and it includes contributions made by you and the government.